mist64/cbmbus_doc/3 Commodore DOS.md

 [^4]: The two arguments are always 0-prefixed so they are at least two digits, but on devices with track or sector numbers above 99 (like the Commodore 8250 as well as CMD hard disks), they can be three digits.

-[^5]: The SFD-1001 is the exception to this: It is single-drive device, but it has the exact same firmware as the dual-drive CBM 8250.
+[^5]: The SFD-1001 is the exception to this: It is a single-drive device, but it has the exact same firmware as the dual-drive CBM 8250.

 [^6]: The version is sometimes more of a compatibility level though and hints at the supported features.
 These strings are too inconsistent between devices for parsing, so in practice, the whole string has to be compared for detecting a particular device.